pblischak/polyploid-genotyping/helper-scripts/README.md

 A typical use case would be to filter a VCF file for biallelic sites only, as well as applying whatever depth and quality filters you would like to add.
-Using the `--recode` and `--stdout` flags with VCFtools will generate a new VCF file that is printed to `stdout` that we can then piped (`|`) into the perl script.
+Using the `--recode` and `--stdout` flags with VCFtools will generate a new VCF file that is printed to `stdout` that we can then pipe (`|`) into the perl script.

 ```bash
 vcftools --gzvcf input.vcf.gz --max-alleles 2 --min-alleles 2 -minDP 5 --max-missing 0.5 \
          --recode --stdout | perl read-counts-from-vcf.pl tot.txt alt.txt 2 5
 ```

-This script takes a gzipped VCF file, filters for biallelic sites, includes individuals with less than 50% missing data, applies a minimum depth criterion and then prints a new VCF file to `stdout`.
+This command takes a gzipped VCF file, filters for biallelic sites, includes individuals with less than 50% missing data, applies a minimum depth criterion and then prints a new VCF file to `stdout`.
 This new VCF file is piped as input to the perl script, which prints the total and alternative read count depths for all individuals and sites to the files `tot.txt` and `alt.txt`, respectively.
 The `2` tells the script that the allele depth (AD) field is the second entry in the genotype information encoded within the VCF file.